acrylian/zenponsive/README.md

 ###Prefefined widths

 There are some predefined site widths you can use:

-- `.zp-w479` – Mobile width
+- `.zp-w479` – Mobile width: 30em
-- `.zp-w767` – Tablet width
+- `.zp-w767` – Tablet width: 48em
-- `.zp-w960` – Standard desktop width
+- `.zp-w960` – Standard desktop width: 60em
+- `.zp-w1024` - Standard desktop bigger width: 64em
-- `.zp-w1280` – Bigger desktop width
+- `.zp-w1280` – Bigger desktop width: 80em
-- `.zp-w1600` – Big desktop width
+- `.zp-w1600` – Big desktop width: 100em
-- `.zp-wFull` – Full browser window width
+- `.zp-wFull` – Full browser window width: 100%

-These just set a `max-width: XXXpx respectively `max-width: 100%` for `.zp-wFull`.
 Since the grid itself is percentage based you can of course use any other custom width.

 ###Columns

+#### 12 column grid

-- `.zp-col01` to `.zp-col12`: By default all columns become `zp-col12 ´ on the 479px breakpoint
+- `.zp-col01` to `.zp-col12`: By default all columns become `zp-col12` on the `479px` breakpoint
+- `.zp-col01-1280` to `.zp-col12-1280`: Request a column change on the 960px breakpoint
 - `.zp-col01-959` to `.zp-col12-959`: Request a column change on the 960px breakpoint
 - `.zp-col01-767` to `.zp-col12-767`: Request a column change on the 767px breakpoint
-- `.zp-col01-479` to .zp-col12-479`: Request a column change on the 479px breakpoint
+- `.zp-col01-479` to `.zp-col12-479`: Request a column change on the 479px breakpoint

+#### Fifths

+- `.zp-col5th-1` to `.zp-col5th-4`: By default all columns become `zp-col12` on the 479px breakpoint
+- Append `-1280`, `-959`, `-767` or `-479` to request changes on breakpoints as above.

+Since these are outside the 12 column grid, do not mix both.
+Besides they can be used the same way.

+#### Basic grid example

 Here a basic example using `.zp-w960` here and six columns: